seregazhuk/seregazhuk.github.io_old/_posts/2017-06-06-phpreact-event-loop.md

 $loop = React\EventLoop\Factory::create();
 {% endhighlight %}

-Behind the hood this factory simply checks for available extensions and selects the appropriate implementation for the event loop:
+Under the hood this factory simply checks for available extensions and selects the appropriate implementation for the event loop:

 {% highlight php %}
 <?php